Adopted on 2nd June 2017 by majority vote of a referendum of the MCR, to go into effect alongside the new Constitution.

 4.1 Elections shall be held in accordance with section 6.1-6.8 of the MCR Constitution.

-4.1 Election of an EC during Trinity Term shall be held by online vote.
-All other elections shall normally be held at an Assembly.
+4.2 Election of an EC during Trinity Term shall be held by online vote.
+All other elections shall be held at an Assembly, with the singular exception of when voting on motions is to be held online due to the circumstances laid out in article 3.8 of the constitution.

 5.1 The Treasurer or President may authorise expenditures from MCR funds of up to £100.